So: what our Lord Jesus said is crystal clear.

 Let God take care of justice and repayment.

-Let me also add, that forgiveness is not a feeling; it is a choice.
+Forgiveness isn’t a feeling; it is a choice.

-Just like the person who chooses to give up smoking.
+Think of the person who chooses to give up smoking.

 She knows she did the right thing,